On unipotent and nilpotent pieces for classical groups: Introduction

 \section{Introduction}

-Let $G$ be a symplectic or special orthogonal group defined over an algebraically closed field of characteristic exponent $p\geq 1$ and let $\Lg$ be the Lie algebra of $G$.
+Let $G$ be a connected reductive group of type $B$, $C$ or $D$ defined over an algebraically closed field of characteristic exponent $p\geq 1$ and let $\Lg$ be the Lie algebra of $G$.
 Denote $\cU_G$ (resp. $\cN_\Lg$) the set of unipotent (resp. nilpotent) elements in $G$ (resp. $\Lg$).
 In \cite{Lu2,Lu3}, Lusztig defines a partition of $\cU_G$ into smooth locally closed $G$-stable pieces, called unipotent pieces (see \cite{Lu2} for symplectic groups and \cite{Lu3} for special orthogonal groups).
-In \cite{Lu4}, Lusztig proposes another way to define unipotent pieces and shows that the new definition unifies the definitions in \cite{Lu2,Lu3}.
+In \cite{Lu4}, Lusztig proposes another definition of unipotent pieces which unifies the definitions in \cite{Lu2,Lu3}.
 In Appendix A of \cite{Lu4}, Lusztig and the author define an analogue partition of $\cN_\Lg$ into smooth locally closed $G$-stable pieces, called nilpotent pieces.
-The unipotent or nilpotent pieces are indexed by unipotent classes in the group over $\mathbb{C}$ of the same type as $G$, and in many ways depend very smoothly on $p$.
+The unipotent or nilpotent pieces are indexed by unipotent classes in the group $G_\mathbb{C}$ over $\mathbb{C}$ of the same type as $G$, and in many ways depend very smoothly on $p$.
+In particular, the number of $\tF_{p^s}$-rational points in a unipotent or nilpotent piece is a polynomial in $p^s$ independent of $p,s$.

-In section \ref{sec-comdef}, we show that one can define pieces combinatorially using closure relations on classes (for unipotent pieces this definition is first considered by Spaltenstein \cite{Spal}) and that the combinatorial definition gives rise to the same pieces as in \cite{Lu4} (for unipotent pieces in symplectic groups this follows from \cite{Lu2,Lu4}).
-In section \ref{sec-fiber}, we determine which classes lie in the same piece (for pieces in symplectic groups this follows from \cite{Lu2,Lu4}; for unipotent pieces in special orthogonal groups another computation using different methods is given in \cite{Lu8}).
-In section \ref{sec-spp}, we define a partition of $\cU_G$ (resp. $\cN_\Lg$) into special pieces as in \cite{Lu7} (where $p=1$) and show that a special piece is a union of unipotent (resp. nilpotent) pieces (for $\cU_G$ this follows implicitly from \cite[III]{Spal}, see \cite{Lu8}).